The Story Behind The Axle

 Like all great ideas, this one started with a sketch on a napkin.

-In the summer of 2014, co-founders Andrew Page and Anuj Patel were discussing the limitations of gym equipment.
+In the summer of 2016, Andrew Page and his team were discussing the limitations of gym equipment.
 They needed something to provide their clients with a full body workout that emphasized the random nature of real world human movement and mimicked the types of routines used by athletes.
 The fitness industry was saturated with complex machinery and expensive equipment that worked muscle groups in isolation.
 Very little attention was paid to equipment that would enhance total body performance and balance.

 So they decided to build it themselves.